 Selling a House During Divorce Hawaii

-One of the most stressful parts of getting through a divorce is dividing assets, including the marital home in Hawaii.
+One of the most stressful parts of getting through a divorce is dividing assets, including the marital home.
 Negotiating whether to sell the house or not can take days or even months.
-However, the best decision may be to sell the home and divide the profit so both parties can move on with their lives.
+However, the best decision would still be to sell the Hawaii home and divide the profit so both parties can move on with their lives.

 Selling a home during divorce can be complicated depending on which route you take.
 The more decisions that have to be made, the more disagreements that often arise during the sale.